 As a screenwriter, Amal has several film and television projects in development.
 She has also directed short films, a pursuit she continues alongside writing and performing.

-Amal’s next book, Control on the Way Down, will be published by Pantera Press in 2021.
+Amal’s next book, The Things We See in the Light, will be published by Pantera Press in 2021.